AstraZeneca bid supports FTSE 100 despite ripples from Russian sanctions

 Analysts said a rebound in corporate dealmaking could offset concerns about frothy valuations for British firms and lower analyst forecasts, keeping the FTSE 100 stuck in a range for now.

-"It just shows how important M&A is to keep sentiment positive given that the macro, although it's improving, is kind of priced in now," said Ian Williams, a Peel Hunt equity strategist. ($1 = 0.5948 pounds) (Additional reporting by Tricia Wright; Editing by Alison Williams)
+"It just shows how important M&A is to keep sentiment positive given that the macro, although it's improving, is kind of priced in now," said Ian Williams, a Peel Hunt equity strategist. ($1 = 0.5948 pounds) (Additional reporting by Tricia Wright; Editing by Sonya Hepinstall)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan